LCOGT/neoexchange/README.md

 To prepare the local SQLite DB for use, you should follow these steps:
 1. `cd neoexchange\neoexchange`
 2. Run `python manage.py syncdb`.
-This is perform migrations as necessary.
+This will perform migrations as necessary.